apostrophecms/docs/docs/getting-started/README.md

 # Replace `my-user` with the name you want for your first user.
 ```

-Start the site with `node app.js` and your site should be running at [http://localhost:3000](http://localhost:3000).
-You can log in with the username and password you created at [http://localhost:3000/login](http://localhost:3000/login)
+Start the site with `npm run dev`.
+The app will then watch for changes, then restart the app and refresh the browser when it detects any.
+You can log in with the username and password you created at [http://localhost:3000/login](http://localhost:3000/login).

 ::: tip
-If you are doing active development on the project, you can also start the site with `npm run dev`.
-The app will then watch for changes, then restart the app and refresh the browser when it detects any.
+If you are starting the site in a production or do not want the process to watch for changes, start the site with `node app.js`.
 :::